csswizardry/csswizardry.github.com/_posts/2026-07-21-low-and-mid-tier-mobile-for-the-real-world-2026.md

 Notebookcheck’s 128 GB test unit used UFS 3.1 storage and scored 12.0 runs per minute in Speedometer 3 under Chrome 134[^4].
-The faster processor, double the recommended RAM, and materially quicker storage give you a useful contrast with the A17—not just in raw benchmark throughput, but in cache access, memory pressure, and the amount of main-thread work the device can absorb before the experience deteriorates.
+The faster processor, double the recommended RAM, and materially quicker storage give you a useful contrast with the A17 — not just in raw benchmark throughput, but in cache access, memory pressure, and the amount of main-thread work the device can absorb before the experience deteriorates.